cortinaluis/vue-google-map-sample/README.md

 `components/google_map_loader` is basically a wrapper for [google-maps-api-loader](https://github.com/laurencedorman/google-maps-api-loader), and the main job for this component is to load Google Map.
-Because we load `components/google_map_loader` as a Vue component, we don't need to worry anything about syncing the load, but it automatically wait for whenever our map is ready.
+Since we load `components/google_map_loader` as a Vue component, we don't worry too much about how we sync the load, but it automatically do the job for you, and tells you whenever our map is ready.

 Let's take a closer look at `view/map` template again.
-As the wrapper component is ready, it is now ready to export its 2 props, namely, `google` and `map`.
+When the wrapper component is ready, it is now ready to export its 2 props, namely, `google` and `map`.
 For `view/map` uses &lt;slot-scope&gt;, it now receives these props by destructuring them.
 Like this: